 - Machine performs really well in terms of offering a smooth, comfortable run

-- The extras are cool, like flex cushioning, big screen and fans
+- The extras are cool, like the big screen and fans

 - The assembly can be complicated and overwhelming

-If you’re into tech, interactive programming and a bunch of conveniences, this could be a great fit.
-However, it’s important to note that with more features, there’s more things that could eventually require maintenance.
+If you’re into tech, interactive programming, and a bunch of conveniences, this could be a great fit.
+However, it’s important to note that with more features, there are more things that could eventually require maintenance.
 If these things aren’t as important to you then there are plenty of other options for finding the best treadmill and best cardio machines for your home.